-Similarly and with equal measure, I also express my appreciation to Mr. Robin Achoki, the in developing this document.
+Similarly and with equal measure, I also express my appreciation to the entire Treasury in developing this document.

 We are particularly grateful to H.E the Governor, Deputy Governor, the County Executive

 Committee Member for Finance and Economic Planning for their role, direction and guidance through direct or indirect support.